frntc/Sidekick64/README.md

 - Function ROMs on a C128
 - multiple SIDs and Sound Expander/FM emulation (up to 8 SIDs, e.g. to play [The Tuneful 8](https://csdb.dk/release/?id=182735))
 - simplified Datel and Sequential MIDI interface emulation with built-in SoundFont-synthesizer (slightly modified version of [TinySoundFont](https://github.com/schellingb/TinySoundFont))
+- audio player (MOD, YM and WAV files) with SID- and HDMI-output, supporting up to stereo 48kHz output on dual-SID setups (C64 and C128)
 - TED-sound and Digiblaster emulation for C16/+4 (to have all sound devices on one output)

 The **Sidekick20** (Sidekick64 on the VIC20):